yedijas/blog-manager/README.md

 blog-manager
 ============

-A web based blog managing.
+A web based blog managing using CodeIgniter as it's base.